Updated: August 8, 2023

 England’s international airports are located in the north and south of the country, connecting visitors to major cities, countryside getaways, and beach escapes.
 Here is a list of the main airports:

-The English work with the Great British pound or GBP (£)
+The English use with the Great British pound or GBP (£).

 The Great British pound is paper and coin tender, and accepted throughout Great Britain.
 ATMs are located all over the country in safe and convenient locations, and credit cards are widely used in restaurants, stores, and markets, and when paying for accommodations or tours not pre-booked.

 Tipping is not usually expected in England, but is appreciated, with a standard 10% being the norm in restaurants and bars.
 However, this is not a standard practice among locals.
 Giving bellboys and porters a couple of pounds as a thank you is a welcome way to demonstrate gratitude for their assistance.